-Please join us in this once-a-year service to celebrate the start of the beginning of a new season, as well as get rid of bad spirits and pandemic by showing our respect and gratitude through prayer to the Nature Spirits, Kami-sama.
+Please join us in this once-a-year ceremony to celebrate the start of the beginning of a new season, as well as get rid of bad spirits and pandemic by showing our respect and gratitude through prayer to the Nature Spirits, Kami-sama.

 We are looking for a man and a woman born in the Year of the OX.
-They will remotely participate in the throwing beans ceremony along with the Shinto priest during the service.
+They will remotely participate in the throwing beans ceremony along with the Shinto priest during the ceremony.
 We also humbly request you donate ohatsuhorō as a participation fee.

-In Japan, we have this custom that Toshi-Otoko (men who are born in the same zodiac as the year) and Toshi-Onna (women who are born in the same zodiac as the year) participate in the throwing beans service at the Shinto Shrine.
+In Japan, we have this custom that Toshi-Otoko (men who are born in the same zodiac as the year) and Toshi-Onna (women who are born in the same zodiac as the year) participate in the throwing beans ceremony at the Shinto Shrine.